 What We Do

 We work at an agency, industry and professional level to build capability, develop partnerships, and equip individuals and organisations with the skills they need to deliver high quality recreation experiences that engage participants.
-Our vision is that in 2020 New Zealand has a strong recreation industry that meets the needs of current and future participants, so that through recreation, New Zealanders are active, healthy, and connected.
+Our vision is to ReCreate a nation.

 We are a charitable body governed by a national board of seven people.
 Four board positions are elected by the membership and three positions are appointed by the Board Appointments Panel.